 - An accessible shuttle service between the three facilities and the Pie-IX subway stop is available from June to September and runs about every thirty minutes.

 - If, in addition to the Planetarium, you plan to visit the Biodome, Insectarium, and/or Botanical Gardens, be sure to purchase a 2 or 3 museum ticket package.
 Note: both the Biodome and Insectarium are closed for renovation as of early 2019.

 - Sit towards the middle of the planetarium for the show so visuals are directly above you.

 As of 2019, an adult ticket for the Rio Tinto Alcan Planetarium costs $20.25 and children ages 5 to 17 $10.25.
 Further discounts are offered to students, seniors, and Quebec residents.

 You can also save by buying a package of 2 or 3 museums - be sure to give yourself enough time if you choose all three in one day; you're looking at a very full - 5 to 6 hour day.

 While You're in the Neighborhood

 Also nearby is the Olympic Stadium, built for the 1976 Montreal Olympics.
 The stadium is open for tours, but just popping your head in should suffice.
 If you're lucky, you'll catch some high diving practice.

 The Planetarium is slightly out of the downtown core of Montreal but easily accessible by the metro - about 25 mins to Viau metro station.

 Driving to the Planetarium from downtown Montreal takes about 20 mins.
-Parking for the Planetarium - or for any of the Space for Life museums - is $12 per day (as of 2016).
+Plan to pay at least $12 for parking.
 Drivers may move their car from museum to museum at no further cost.